oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 ### Planning Your Data Center

-Successful planning is essential for a highly available, scalable Red Hat Enterprise Virtualization environment.
+Successful planning is essential for a highly available, scalable oVirt environment.

 Although it is assumed that your solution architect has defined the environment before installation, the following considerations must be made when designing the system.